 MVEC will de-energize lines for professional tree trimmers so they can perform the trimming safely.
 Please call MVEC Dispatch at (952) 492-8255 or (800) 232-2328 to schedule a de-energizing appointment prior to contacting a tree trimming contractor.
 Please contact us 48 hours prior to the date you would like your lines de-energized.

 MVEC contractors will clean up brush from a related trimming, but this does not include additional dead/diseased trees, brush/wood from a member’s property, or debris resulting from a storm or emergency trimming.
-Members may contact their city or county to see if there is an assistance programs.
+Members may contact their city or county to see if there is an assistance program.

 If you have trees on your property that need trimming or removal, you can count on MVEC’s subsidiary, Carr’s Tree Service, to do the job.
-Carr’s provides FREE estimates for your home or business for tree shaping, tree trimming, tree removal, lot clearing, brush mowing, aerial bucket services and power stump removal.
+Carr’s provides FREE estimates for your home or business for tree shaping, tree trimming, tree removal, lot clearing, brush mowing, aerial bucket services, and power stump removal.